NCAlgebra/NC/DOCUMENTATION/MANUAL/Basic.md

 - `{1, 2, 4}` is a *vector* but **not** a *matrix*.
 Indeed whether it is a row or column vector depends on the context.
 We advise not to use *vectors*.

-`NCAlgebra` has many algorithms that handle matrices with noncommutative entries.
-Think block-matrices.

 A useful command is [`NCInverse`](#NCInverse), which is akin to Mathematica's `Inverse` command and produces a block-matrix inverse